Why Service Immersion in Campus Ministry?

 - Cross in to the country of Haiti to see the border relations between the two nations on the same island

 - Examine the challenges facing rural farming communities, Dominicans of Haitian descent, and migrant laborers through the lens of the Jesuits

-Havana & Santiago, Cuba- Praying In Havana
+Havana, Cuba- Praying in Havana